 Depending upon the local settings and geographical context, alternative solutions to pit latrines such decentralized waste water treatment systems should be explored.

-A coding system will be established by the WASH sector and the Camp manager to ensure proper monitoring of latrines status, maintenance, use as well as easing the process of feedback from communities and other sectors and finally to .
+A coding system will be established by the WASH sector and the Camp manager to ensure proper monitoring of latrines status, maintenance, use as well as easing the process of feedback from communities and other sectors and finally to map latrines to be desludged or decommissioned.

 Operation and Maintenance